Required Basic Arbitrator Training

 Continuing Legal Education (CLE)

 In some states, CLE credit may be available for the classroom portion of the Basic Arbitrator Training Program.
-If you are taking an upcoming classroom training and are interested in CLE, FINRA will send you a link to affirm your completion of the class.
-Please contact Chris Avery by email or at (213) 613-2673 if you have any questions regarding CLE.
+If you are taking an upcoming classroom training and are interested in CLE, please contact Chris Avery by email or at (213) 613-2673.